And now the most scintillating two minutes in television, the latest from the political grapevine:

-Democratic presidential candidate Howard Dean has touted himself as -- "the outside the beltway guy," and his campaign has promised to -- "take this country back from a bunch of lobbyists."
+Democratic presidential candidate Howard Dean (search) has touted himself as -- "the outside the beltway guy," and his campaign has promised to -- "take this country back from a bunch of lobbyists."
 But some lobbyists are part of his election effort.

 Washington lobbyist Bruce Andrews, who represents such companies as DirecTV, told FNC contributor Jeff Birnbaum that he and three other registered lobbyists meet about every other week to help Dean's campaign.

 The others represent companies such as Blue Cross Blue Shield, BellSouth Corporation, and groups involved in Latino advocacy.
 Each has also contributed money to Dean's campaign.